 I.D.
-No. Revenue and other (non G.O.) debt/liabilities 252.11 Non-voted revenue bonds 252.12 Voted revenue bonds 259.12 Compensated absences 263.12 Claims and judgments 263.22 Liabilities for landfills closure and post-closure 263.40 Revenue warrants issued by cities pursuant to $\frac{RCW}{35.41.050}$, by ports pursuant to $\frac{RCW}{53.40.135}$, by municipal airports pursuant to $\frac{RCW}{14.08.118}$, or by water districts pursuant to $\frac{RCW}{57.20.027}$.
-263.52 Capital leases, lease-purchase agreements, conditional sales and COPS 263.62 Notes payable (e.g., promissory notes, BANs, TANs, GANs, etc.) 263.72 Arbitrage rebate tax 263.82 Loans and other obligations to the federal government or other out-of-state governments 263.84 Loans and other obligations to Washington state agencies (except LOCAL and Public Works Trust Fund loans) 263.86 Loans and other obligations to other Washington local governments 263.88 Public Works Trust Fund loans

-263.92 Miscellaneous debt - report any formal debt instruments that are not properly categorized to other Debt IDs, such as mortgages, loans from non-government organizations or loans from individuals.
+No. Revenue and other (non G.O.) debt/liabilities 252.11 Non-voted revenue bonds 252.12 Voted revenue bonds 259.12 Compensated absences 263.12 Claims and judgments 263.22 Liabilities for landfills closure and post-closure - report balances and changes in the same amount as reported to the Department of Ecology on your financial assurance analysis annual update (as required by WAC 173-351-600 , WAC 173-350 and WAC 173-304) 263.40 Revenue warrants issued by cities pursuant to RCW 35.41.050 , by ports pursuant to RCW 53.40.135 , by municipal airports pursuant to RCW 14.08.118 , or by water districts pursuant to RCW 57.20.027 .
+263.52 Installment purchases (formally known as capital leases), installment-purchase agreements (e.g. rent to own), conditional sales and COPS 263.57 Leases, for leases that the government is not purchasing the asset at the end of the lease 263.62 Notes payable (e.g., promissory notes, BANs, TANs, GANs, etc.) 263.72 Arbitrage rebate tax 263.82 Loans and other obligations to the federal government or other out-of-state governments 263.84 Loans and other obligations to Washington state agencies (except LOCAL and Public Works Trust Fund loans) 263.86 Loans and other obligations to other Washington local governments 263.88 Public Works Trust Fund loans 263.92 Miscellaneous debt - report any formal debt instruments that have a specific general obligation pledge that are not properly categorized to other Debt IDs, such as mortgages, loans from non-government organizations, or loans from individuals.
 263.93 Environmental liabilities (e.g., pollution remediation, certain assets retirement, etc.) - report balances and changes in the portion to be paid by the government based on the cost estimate prepared or approved by the Department of Ecology or other state or federal agencies.
-263.95 Lines of credit 263.99 Miscellaneous liabilities - report any other liability within the scope of the schedule but not properly categorized under any other Debt ID.
-264.30 Pension liabilities - report the net pension liability amount in accordance with BARS section 3.4.2.
-For all state-sponsored pension plans (such as PERS, PSERS and LEOFF), this amount is available from the Department of Retirement Services; a short video providing a guidance on finding these amounts is available here .
-264.40 OPEB liabilities - report the actuarially determined liability for defined benefit other postemployment benefit plans in accordance with BARS section 3.4.17 .
+263.95 Lines of credit 263.99 Miscellaneous liabilities - report any other liability within the scope of the schedule but not properly categorized under any other Debt ID (such as liabilities for when the government is more likely than not to make payments on conduit debt or financial guarantees).
+264.30 Pension liabilities - report the net pension liability amount in accordance with BARS section $3.4.2$.
+For all state-sponsored pension plans (such as PERS, PSERS and LEOFF), this amount is available from the Department of Retirement Services.
+264.40 OPEB liabilities - report the actuarially determined liability for defined benefit other post- employment benefit plans in accordance with BARS section $3.4.17$.